 - No extended warranty (note Nikon’s 1 year manufacturers worldwide warranty is always valid)

 While the extended is warranty useful, as an argument against purchasing its a bit a questionable reason for me.
 I know when I buy any product from Currys or PC world and they offer an extended warranty for an extra 20% of the price or something daft I do the maths on risk and cost and say no. You can think of the difference in cost between grey market and market intended products as an insurance premium.
 The actual lenses, in Nikon’s case anyway is identical.
 You’ll need to check other brands to confirm.

 HDEW Cameras enter stage left

 This is where HDEW Cameras come in, their business model overcomes all of these drawbacks, including the warranty.

 - They run on a rolling stock basis, so you seldom have to wait longer than a week for an item to come in.

 - You are buying from and they ship from the UK, so there are no imports to pay AND, you are protected by UK consumer law.

-- The manufacturers warranty is valid for 1 year, plus HDEW offer their own extended warranty on some products to give 3 years in total cover.
+- Any world wide warranty is valid for 1 year, plus HDEW offer their own extended warranty on some products to give 3 years in total cover.

 - Their aftersales is superb, ring the number and within a ring or two you are talking to somebody in Surrey who is happy to help.
 Easy Peasy, being able to talk to somebody is always the clincher for me!